Acquired Brain Injury and Stroke Specialty Programmes

-The Consultant led Brain Injury Programme at NRH is backed by experience, clinical expertise and a solid reputation for excellence.
+The Consultant led Brain Injury Programme and the Stroke Specialty Programme at the NRH are backed by experience, clinical expertise and a solid reputation for excellence.

-The Interdisciplinary Team within the Brain Injury Programme (also called the Brain Injury Team) provides specialised rehabilitation treatment and care, designed to assist people with Acquired Brain Injury (ABI) to:
+The Interdisciplinary Team within the Brain Injury and Stroke Specialty Programmes provide specialised rehabilitation treatment and care, designed to assist people with a diagnosis of Acquired Brain Injury (ABI) and Stroke to: